harborPlatform/ICO/README.md

 Harbor Token is a token with the right to purchase the software and the goods and services that are distributed in the harbor platform.
 It is a cryptocurrency based on ERC20 of Ethereum network, the management issued a token of how currency held some underlying asset and reserves, and the issuing body that controls the money supply of the goods to be exchanged during the token Harbor.

-## Harbor crowdsale major Benefits
+##Major advantages of harbor crowdsale

 - Basic Asset Value (fundamental assets or reserves)
 - Interchangeable tokens by asset contract (Price Guarantee and Growth Momentum)